HydraMila/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 ### Return All

-Return all resolved principal attributes to the service.
+Return all resolved principal attributes to the application.

 ```json
 {